grahamearley/MCMC_Decryptor/README.md

 Using MCMC, the program decrypts simply encoded messages by getting closer and closer to the correct decryption function with each iteration.

 #### To do:
-- Analyze calibration text source and input text for decryption to approximate rate of convergence to the algorithm's convergence.
+- Analyze calibration text source and input text for decryption to approximate this implementation's rate of convergence.